How Do I Sum Colored Cells in Excel

 Let’s step back a bit to see how the formula works.
 If you click the Total cell with your values, you’ll see the SUBTOTAL formula that was applied.
 On my test worksheet, I had a column called “Volume”.
 And Excel adds meaningful column references to the table headings.

 I have 2 arguments.
-The first argument is the “109” and the second argument is [Volume].
-These were both added automatically when I ticked the Total checkbox in Table Styles.
+The first argument is the “109,” and the second is [Volume].
+These were added automatically when I ticked the Total checkbox in Table Styles.
 The second argument references my Volume column.

-The “109” tells Excel to SUM the cells, but ignore hidden rows.
-So, when I clicked the filter icon to reflect a certain color value, I was also hiding those rows where the cell background color didn’t meet my criteria.
+The “109” tells Excel to SUM the cells but ignore hidden rows.
+So, when I clicked the filter icon to reflect a specific color value, I was also hiding those rows where the cell background color didn’t meet my criteria.

-The SUBTOTAL formula has 22 Function_num values that represent 11 math functions and whether the formula should include hidden rows or ignore them.
-The first set of values 1-11 will include hidden rows.
+The SUBTOTAL formula has 22 Function_num values representing 11 math functions and whether the formula should include hidden rows or ignore them.
+The first set of values, 1-11, will include hidden rows.
 In contrast, values 101-111 ignore hidden rows.

 Finding SUBTOTAL Function_num Values

-Although I find this function useful, I wish more information was displayed if you opt to build your formula using the Formulas tab and Insert Function.
+Although I find this function useful, I wish more information was displayed if you built your formula using the Formulas tab and Insert Function.
 If I use that method, there isn’t any tip as to the values I can enter in the Function Arguments dialog box.

-In contrast, if I build the SUBTOTAL formula from the formula bar, the moment I type the left parentheses, I get a drop-down menu with the 22 choices.
+In contrast, if I build the SUBTOTAL formula from the formula bar, I get a drop-down menu with 22 choices when I type the left parentheses.

-My suggestion is to find the functions you’ll use most often and remember them.
+I suggest finding the functions you’ll use most often and remembering them.
 Microsoft also provides a table with values.

-One benefit of SUBTOTAL is that by changing one value, you can have a completely different formula and result.
-For example instead of summing colored cells, what if I wanted to count colored cells?
-I would simply swap my “109” for “102”.
+One benefit of SUBTOTAL is that you can have a completely different formula and result by changing one value.
+For example, instead of summing colored cells, what if I wanted to count colored cells?
+I would swap my “109” for “102”.

 You Don’t Have to Use an Excel Table

 I started this tutorial with a table because of the native functionality it provides.
 However, that is not a requirement.
-You can insert this Excel function in any cell and provide a different label if you wish.
+You can insert this Excel function in any cell and provide a different label.
 Moreover, you may prefer to use one of the other math functions.

 Hand-picked Excel Tutorials